w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

 Complex images require short descriptions that identify the image as well as long descriptions that provide the same information as that in the image.
-These images include charts, diagrams, maps, and infographics.  @@@
+These images include charts, diagrams, maps, and infographics.
+Describe different approaches to providing short and long descriptions for complex images.

+Explain that complex images can serve as alternative data visualizations for complex data, including descriptive text, tables, diagrams, charts, and infographics.

 #### Learning Outcomes for Topic